-Even today we would find that the shark fin trade for the soup for which Taiwan, Singapore and Hong Kong are famous involves the finning or cutting off of the fins of sharks caught in the high seas and throwing them back so that they die a slow and lingering death at the bottom of the sea, giving rise to complaints of cruelty and unsustainable exploitation of marine resources.
+Even today we find that the shark fin trade (for the soup for which Taiwan, Singapore and Hong Kong are famous) involves cutting off the fins of sharks caught in the high seas and throwing them back so that they die a slow and lingering death at the bottom of the sea.
 This practice was put an end to by Islam more than fourteen centuries ago when it prescribed a merciful method for slaughtering animals for their meat.
 Any meat slaughtered or obtained otherwise was simply declared to be unlawful for consumption.
-The Prophet (PBUH) is also known to have cursed those who cut the limbs or other parts of an animal while it was still alive.
-The relevant hadith narrated by Ibn Umar has it that: The Prophet cursed the one who did Muthla to an animal (i e., cut its limbs or some other part of its body while it is still alive) [Bukhari].
+The Prophet (PBUH) cursed those who cut the limbs or other parts of an animal while it was still alive.
+The relevant hadith narrated by Ibn Umar has it : The Prophet cursed the one who did Muthla to an animal (i e., cut its limbs or some other part of its body while it is still alive) [Bukhari].
 Another saying has it that Any part cut off a living animal is dead flesh (In other words, unlawful to eat, implying that it is unlawful to cut parts off a living animal) (Ahmad, Abu Dawud, Tirmidhi).

 Another form of abuse to which animals have been subjected to is being used for target practice, a practice that still exists in certain parts of the west such as the US where shooting birds or squirrels for sport is a popular pastime among trigger-happy Americans who for want of human targets to satisfy their bloodlust have to content themselves with killing these harmless creatures.
 One such shooter Tom Holze writes in his book The Air Rifle Hunter’s Guide (2002).
 Five close-range (20 yards) body shots with a high-powered 5mm air rifle did not suffice to kill one gray squirrel.
 After searching for 15 minutes I found this wounded animal lying on its back, mewing in death throes.
 I gave it a coup-de-grace and vowed never again to shoot squirrels unless I could manage a clear head shot, or an unobstructed shot to the heart. (this problem is greatly alleviated by using the larger calibers and true hollowpoint pellets.).